zhengyang-wang/3D-Unet--Tensorflow/README.md

 Created by [Zhengyang Wang](http://www.linkedin.com/in/zhengyangwang1991) and [Shuiwang Ji](http://www.linkedin.com/in/shuiwang-ji-9a040715/) at Texas A&M University.

+## Update
+**10/01/2018**:
+1. The code now works when we have subjects of different spatial sizes.

+2. During training, validation and prediction, you only need to change the configures in configure.py.
+Before, you have to change configures correspondingly in several files like main.py, utils/input_fn.py, etc.

 ## Publication

 Our paper "Global Deep Learning Methods for Isointense Infant Brain Image Segmentation" has been submitted to IEEE Medical Imaging.